pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 The day Wuhan went into lockdown was the last working day before the holidays.
 Everyone had left early.
 By dinnertime, only one of my managers - who was also from my hometown - and I were still in the office.
 He saw me working late and asked if it was because I couldn’t get a train ticket.
 I said I’d had an argument with Mum.
 He thought that was a terrible reason not to go home and offered a lift.
 I refused.

 He was shocked.
 He used to refer to me an “emotionless robot” at work - and meant it as a compliment.
 I guess he didn’t expect me to have such strong opinions on anything.
 He gave up.
-I was lucky that my manager was a man because a woman would've definitely stuffed into the car like a sack of New Year shopping.
+I was lucky that my manager was a man because a woman would've definitely stuffed me into the car like a sack of New Year shopping.
 Making sure everyone gets to go home for this 7-day holiday is every Chinese person's duty, there is no such thing as "meddling in others' business" on this matter.

 That turned out to be a good call - a lifesaving one.
 Visiting home for Chinese New Year would’ve meant quarantining with my parents.
 Many statistics showed that there was a surge in divorce rates across the world during the pandemic; I suspect it’s because people were spending too much time together.
 One couldn’t divorce one’s parents, so I guess my only exit would have to be the window.
 We lived in a typical Chinese high rise, and there was quite a way down.
 I knew I had hard-coded that I must try to live, but in some situations, like being trapped in a burning building, options can be very limited.